Who is your City government?

 How City Council and Committee decisions affect you

 Decisions made by City Council have a direct effect on the residents of Ottawa and impact the type, level and variety of municipal services provided to you.
 Council is the decision-making body responsible for the administration of the City of Ottawa and is responsible for turning community needs into municipal services including policing, water, transit, garbage and recycling, sewers, fire and paramedics.

 In accordance with the Procedure By-law, City Council meets the second and fourth Wednesday of the month, usually beginning at 10 am in Andrew S. Haydon Hall at City Hall.
 Council meets once a month in March, July, August and December, and once in the October of an election year as determined by the Mayor.

 How standing committees work

-City Council appoints standing committees, made up solely of Councillors, (with the exceptions of Transit Commission and Built Heritage Sub-Committee, both of which include Members of Council and citizen members), to study specific issues before bringing them to a meeting of City Council.
+City Council appoints standing committees, made up solely of Councillors, (with the exception the Built Heritage Committee which include Members of Council and citizen members), to study specific issues before bringing them to a meeting of City Council.
 It is at the standing committee/commission that you may make a five-minute presentation and voice your opinions and provide feedback on City issues being considered by the committee/commission, before recommendations are given to Council.
 To make a presentation, you can contact the staff member responsible for the standing committee/commission in advance of the meeting or you can sign up to make a presentation at the meeting.
 View the meeting listing for the specific standing committee/commission to find out who the staff contact is or call 3-1-1 (TTY: 613-580-2401).

 Find your ward and Councillor